Maze Generator — Help

 Upload your own image

-3. Adjust Background, Detail, Cell size, and Wall thickness.
+2. Adjust Background (Solid Color or Colorized), Detail, Cell size (px), and Wall thickness.

-4. Use smaller cell sizes for more image detail and larger values for faster, chunkier mazes.
+4. Smaller cell sizes tend to show more image detail; larger values yield faster, chunkier mazes.

-After your image loads, Easy Mode keeps the key settings on one screen so you can iterate quickly.
+After your image loads, Easy Mode keeps the key controls on one screen.

 Create a colorized maze in Easy Mode

-Easy Mode image setup with Colorized background and High Detail selected.
+Easy Mode image panel with Colorized background and High Detail.

-Colorized background uses your image in the maze paths instead of a flat fill color.
+Colorized background uses your image in the maze paths instead of a flat fill.

 Generate the maze and keep iterating

-Click Generate Maze to close Easy Mode and render the current setup into the main workspace.
-From there you can use the regular menus for export, advanced image tuning, text, or endpoint adjustments.
+Click Generate Maze to close Easy Mode and render into the main workspace.
+From there use the usual menus for export, filters, text, or endpoints.

-Generated maze in the main workspace after finishing Easy Mode.
+Generated maze in the main workspace after Easy Mode.

-Use the workspace zoom controls to inspect the result, then export from the File menu when you are happy with it.
+Use workspace zoom to inspect the result, then export from the File menu when ready.

 Maze Settings